 You will find historical landmarks, national parks, lakes, rivers, mountains, forests, cultural avenues, and much more on most of the road trips in Idaho.
 Whichever route you choose, you must break it down into parts and stop on the way for rest.
 Some notable road trip routes include:

-• The Fall Foliage Road Trip
+- The Fall Foliage Road Trip

-• The Magruder Corridor Exploration
+- The Magruder Corridor Exploration

-• Taking the Road to Nowhere
+- Taking the Road to Nowhere

-• The International Selkirk Loop Road trip
+- The International Selkirk Loop Road trip

-• The Southern Idaho Waterfalls Road Trip
+- The Southern Idaho Waterfalls Road Trip

-• The Eastern Idaho Waterfalls Road Trip
+- The Eastern Idaho Waterfalls Road Trip

-• The Mullan Road Exploration
+- The Mullan Road Exploration

-• The Central Idaho Waterfalls Road Trip
+- The Central Idaho Waterfalls Road Trip

-• The Northern Idaho Waterfalls Road Trip
+- The Northern Idaho Waterfalls Road Trip

 You cannot experience Idaho in its entirety without learning about its history and culture.
 Here, we are listing some of the major tourist attractions where you can learn about Idaho’s historical and cultural background.

-1. Experience The Old Idaho State Penitentiary
+1. Tour the Historic Old Idaho State Penitentiary

 Old Pen, as it is often referred to, has a 100-year long history of housing prisoners.
 It ran from 1872 to 1973 before being closed down due to a fire caused by riots.
 It housed some of the most notorious criminals in Idaho’s history.